-Returns the horizontal position of the pointer (finger or stylus).
+Returns the vertical position of the pointer (finger or stylus).
 The returned value depends on how the function is used:

-- Used in an event linked to the movement of the pointer (click, move, pressed, released, etc.), returns the horizontal position (X) of the pointer (finger or stylus) in relation to the control or window.
+- Used in an event linked to the movement of the pointer (click, move, pressed, released, etc.), returns the vertical position (Y) of the pointer (finger or stylus) in relation to the control or window.

-- Used in another event or process, returns the last known position of the pointer in the control.
+- Used in another event, returns the last known position of the pointer in the control.

 - If the device supports the multi-touch movements, used to retrieve the position of a specific contact point.

-- the position of the pointer (finger or stylus) when clicking on a Image control (function used in the "Click" event of the Image control).
+- the position of pointer (finger or stylus) during a click in an image (function used in the click code of image).